diethardsteiner/diethardsteiner.github.io/_posts/2015-06-06-PDI-Hadoop-Dev-Env.md

 Container killed on request.
 Exit code is 143
 ```

-**Solution**: As stated in [this post on stackoverflow](https://stackoverflow.com/questions/21005643/container-is-running-beyond-memory-limits): There is a check placed at Yarn level for Vertual and Physical memory usage ratio.
-Issue is not only that VM doesn't have sufficient pysical memory.
+**Solution**: As stated in [this post on stackoverflow](https://stackoverflow.com/questions/21005643/container-is-running-beyond-memory-limits): There is a check placed at Yarn level for Virtual and Physical memory usage ratio.
+Issue is not only that VM doesn't have sufficient physical memory.
 But it is because Virtual memory usage is more than expected for given physical memory.

 > **Note** : This is happening on Centos/RHEL 6/Fedora due to its aggressive allocation of virtual memory.